Why do banks sabotage the issuance of preferential loans to weapons manufacturers that are urgently needed by the Armed Forces of Ukraine?

 In May, the Verkhovna Rada adopted a bill, thanks to which the Ministry of Strategic Industry will be able to compensate banks for interest rates on loans that they provide to gunsmiths.
 Thus, the way was opened for the introduction of a program similar to “5-7-9%” for the defense industry.
 Weapons manufacturers will receive loans at low interest rates, and the state will compensate banks for the difference between market and preferential rates.

-However, the decision of parliament is only the first step; the government must still develop rules and mechanisms.
-The Ministry of Strategic Industry and Industry said that work on the program continues and the department will inform you as soon as it is ready to launch.
+However, the parliament’s decision is only the first step; the government must still develop rules and mechanisms.
+The Ministry of Strategic Industry of the Russian Federation said that work on the program continues and the department will inform you as soon as it is ready to launch.

 In March, Forbes wrote that the new resolution should have been implemented in the spring.
 There is still no solution.
 It seems that the development of the mechanism requires careful coordination with departments and it turned out to be more difficult than expected.